Liladet/yagoutpay-docs/docs/stage3/usage.md

-# Stage 3: Usage
+## Stage 3: Usage

-## YagoutPay Static and Dynamic Payment Methods: Usage
+# YagoutPay Static and Dynamic Payment Methods: Usage

-- This document provides a clear usage guide for integrating YagoutPay's dynamic payment method using the Python SDK, as implemented in the repository at [CLICK HERE](https://github.com/Liladet/yagoutpay-dynamic-payment-method).
+This document provides a clear usage guide for integrating YagoutPay's dynamic and static payment methods using the Python SDK, as implemented in the repository at [CLICK HERE](https://github.com/Liladet/yagoutpay-static-and-dynamic-sdk).

-- This section explains how to use the Python SDK for dynamic payment links .
+- This section explains how to use the Python SDK for dynamic payment links and static QR code payments.

-# Dynamic Payment Link
+## Dynamic Payment Link

 1. Prepare the Payload